niklasramo/popo.js/README.md

     // targetOverlap is also an object which tells us how much (in pixels)
     // the target overlaps the container element from each side.

-    // positionData is big object which contains all the data
+    // positionData object contains all the data
     // (height, width and offsets) that was needed to calculate
     // the stuff in previous objects.
 Explore and take advantage.